 Welcome!
 I want to tell you a little bit more about me…

 I am a coastal geologist and intersectional environmentalist based in Richmond, Virginia.
-Currently, I am a Ph.D. student in the Coastal Geology Lab at the Virginia Institute of Marine Science.
+Currently, I am a Ph.D.
+Candidate in the Coastal Geology Lab at the Virginia Institute of Marine Science.
 At VIMS I study how coastal dunes protect coastal communities from hazards such as sea-level rise and storms.

 When not at the beach for work, you can often catch me at the beach for fun.
 I also enjoy paddling, hiking, crafting, and trying new restaurants and breweries with my loving partner, Will, & loyal dog, Watson.
 We are enjoying exploring Virginia & North Carolina during my Ph.D program.